GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

     > **Note**: You can also install `google/cloud-tools` [globally][composer-global],
     which will allow you to execute the command `wp-gae` anywhere.

+The `wp-gae` command will ask you several question in order to set up your Cloud SQL database connection, and then write the required configuration to your `wp-config.php` configuration file.
+It also copies the following files into your project directory to allow WordPress to run on Google App Engine:

+ - [`app.yaml`][app_yaml] - The App Engine configuration file which specifies the runtime and static asset handlers.
+ - [`cron.yaml`][cron_yaml] - The App Engine configuration file that ensures `wp-cron.php` is run every 15 minutes.
+ - [`php.ini`][php_ini] - For setting PHP configuration in App Engine specific to WordPress.
+ - [`gae-app.php`][gae_app_php] - The Front Controller which is required for all App Engine applications.

 ### Create a new WordPress project

 To download WordPress and set it up for GCP, run the `create` command: